Sable Dachshund: A Shifting Shade of Doxie Elegance

 Here’s why sable is so uncommon:

 • It’s genetically recessive, meaning both parents must carry and pass on the sable gene for the pattern to appear.
 Even then, a litter might only produce one sable pup — if any.
+Sable dachshunds must be specifically bred for this pattern, as it does not occur by chance.

 • It’s mostly limited to long-haired dachshunds, so you won’t see it across all coat types.
 If you’re hoping for a short-haired sable, the odds are even slimmer.